apereo/cas/cas-server-documentation/installation/Configuring-Multifactor-Authentication.md

 route the authentication flow to the required authentication level and upon success, will adjust the SSO session with the new higher authentication level now satisfied.

-Ranking of authentication methods is done per provider via specific properties for each in `application.properties`.
+Ranking of authentication methods is done per provider via specific properties for each in CAS settings.
 Note that the higher the rank value is, the higher on the security scale it remains.
 A provider that ranks higher with a larger weight value trumps and override others with a lower value.